-Dr. Stephen D. Smith, Andrew J. and Erna Finci Viterbi Endowed Executive Director of the USC Shoah Foundation — The Institute for Visual History and Education, holds the UNESCO Chair on Genocide Education.
-He is also Adjunct Professor of Religion at the University of Southern California.
-Dr. Smith is committed to making the testimony of survivors of the Holocaust and of other crimes against humanity a compelling voice for education and action.
-His leadership at the Institute is focused on finding strategies to optimize the effectiveness of the testimonies for education, research, and advocacy purposes.
+Dr. Stephen D. Smith, Finci-Viterbi Endowed Executive Director of the USC Shoah Foundation, is committed to making the testimony of survivors of the Holocaust and of other crimes against humanity a compelling voice for education and action.

-As an international speaker, Smith lectures widely on issues relating to the history and collective response to the Holocaust, genocide, and crimes against humanity.
+Smith, who holds the UNESCO Chair on Genocide Education, lectures widely on issues relating to his expertise.
 His publications include Never Again!
-Yet Again!: A Personal Struggle with the Holocaust and Genocide and The Holocaust and the Christian World.
+Yet Again!: A Personal Struggle with the Holocaust and Genocide.
 In recognition of his work, Smith has become a member of the Order of the British Empire and received the Interfaith Gold Medallion.
 He also holds two honorary doctorates, Honorary Doctor of Letters from Nottingham Trent University and Honorary Doctor of Laws from University of Leicester.